Hawaii's Kilauea volcano erupts | DW | 30.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Scientists said the eruption's activity was contained within Hawaii Volcanoes National Park and would not pose a threat to residents nearby.
+Scientists said the eruption was contained within the national park and would not pose a threat to residents nearby.
+Park authorities said they expected a surge of visitors, urging them to adhere to COVID-19 measures.

 The Kilauea Volcano on the US island of Hawaii began erupting late Wednesday, the US Geological Survey (USGS) said.
 Footage of the volcano's crater showed lava fountains covering its floor and clouds of volcanic gas rising into the air.